grodansparadis/vscp-doc-spec/vscp_over_binary.md

  The command codes are the same as the command codes for the commands they are responses to.

  The error code is the standard VSCP  error code.
 Zero is a success.
 Non-zero is an error code.
-See [VSCP error codes](https://docs.vscp.org/vscp/specification/4.0/#_error_codes) for more information.
+See [VSCP error codes (VSCP_ERROR...)](https://github.com/grodansparadis/vscp/blob/master/src/vscp/common/vscp.h) for more information.
  The reply argument can be used to return data from the command.
 For example, if the command was to read a register the reply argument would contain the value of the register.
 The format of the reply argument is defined in the same way as the data field for events.

-### Definition of type byte
+## Definition of type byte

  | Bits | Description |
  | :----: | ----------- |
  | 7,6,5,4 | Frame type.|
  | 3,2,1,0 | Encryption. |

-### Frame types
+## Frame types

 | Value | Description |
  | :----: | ----------- |